marijnh/Postmodern/README.md

 Postmodern itself is split into four different packages, some of which can be used independently.

 Simple-date is a very basic implementation of date and time objects, used to support storing and retrieving time-related SQL types.
-It is not loaded by default and you can use local-time instead.
+It is not loaded by default and you can use local-time (which has support for timezones) instead.

 CL-postgres is the low-level library used for interfacing with a PostgreSQL server over a socket.

 S-SQL is used to compile s-expressions to strings of SQL code, escaping any Lisp values inside, and doing as much as possible of the work at compile time.

-Finally, Postmodern itself is the library that tries to put all these things together into a convenient programming interface.
+Finally, Postmodern itself is a wrapper around these packages and provides higher level functions, a very simple data access object that can be mapped directly to database tables and some convient utilities.
+It then tries to put all these things together into a convenient programming interface.

 ## License
 ---
 Postmodern is released under a zlib-style license.
 Which approximately means you can use the code in whatever way you like, except for passing it off as your own or releasing a modified version without indication that it is not the original.

+The functions execute-file.lisp were ported from [[https://github.com/dimitri/pgloader][pgloader]] with grateful thanks to Dimitri Fontaine and are released under a BSD-3 license.

 ## Download and installation
 ---